FRIENDS TRAVEL SUPPORT

 - Shared expenses: when expenses are shared, only those who paid the vendor directly can claim their portion of the expense.
 The university requires a bill showing payment information and clear itemization of charges.
 If one person paid a shared expense, only that person can claim their portion.

 - Allowable travel expenses include the following:

 - Hotel bills (not including incidental charges for telephone calls, mini bars, in-room movies, and the like).
 Provide a detailed bill showing a zero balance.
-If room is shared, request separate bills showing each individual's portion or provide other documentation showing proof of payment for the portion claimed.
+If room is shared, request separate bills showing each individual's portion and payment information.

 - Conference registration fees - Receipt required.
 (Note: Membership is not considered a travel expense and cannot be included among expenses claimed.)